-Rule 46 - Completion of checklist
+Rule 42: Completion of checklist

-The accountant should exercise his or her professional judgment in adopting a suitable "audit" programme, but must also complete and sign a checklist in the form published from time to time by the SRA.
-You must obtain the completed checklist, retain it for at least three years from the date of signature and produce it to the SRA on request.
+42.1 You must obtain the completed checklist, retain it for at least three years from the date of signature and produce it to the SRA on request.

 - (i) The current checklist appears at Appendix 4.
-It is issued by the SRA to firms at the appropriate time for completion by their reporting accountants. - (ii) The letter of engagement required by rule 38 imposes a duty on the accountant to hand the completed checklist to the firm, to keep a copy for three years and to produce the copy to the SRA on request.
+It is issued by the SRA to firms at the appropriate time for completion by their reporting accountants. - (ii) The letter of engagement required by rule 35 imposes a duty on the accountant to hand the completed checklist to the firm, to keep a copy for three years and to produce the copy to the SRA on request.

-Rule 47 - Form of accountant's report
+Rule 43: Rule 40: Form of accountant's report

-The accountant must complete and sign his or her report in the form published from time to time by the SRA.
-An explanation of any significant difference between liabilities to clients and client money held, as identified at section 4 of the report, must be given by either the
+43.140.1 The accountant must complete and sign his or her report in the form published from time to time by the SRA.
+An explanation of any significant difference between liabilities to clients and client money held, as identified at section 2 of the report, must be given by either the accountant or you.

-- (i) The current form of accountant's report appears at Appendix 5. - (ii) The form of report is prepared and issued by the SRA to firms at the appropriate time for completion by their reporting accountants.

-Separate reports can be delivered for each principal in a partnership but most firms deliver one report in the name of all the principals.
-For assistant solicitors, consultants and other employees, see rule 35, notes (vi) and (vii). - (iia) An incorporated practice will deliver only one report, on behalf of the company and its directors, or on behalf of the LLP and its members see rule 35(1). - (iii) Although it may be agreed that the accountant send the report direct to the SRA, the responsibility for delivery is that of the firm.
-The form of report requires the accountant to confirm that either a copy of the report has been sent to each of the persons (including bodies corporate) to whom the report relates, or a copy of the report has been sent to a named partner on behalf of all the partners in the firm.
-A similar confirmation is required in respect of the directors of a recognised body/licensed body which is a company, or the members of a recognised body/licensed body which is an LLP. - (iv) A reporting accountant is not required to report on trivial breaches due to clerical errors or mistakes in book-keeping, provided that they have been rectified on discovery and the accountant is satisfied that no client suffered any loss as a result. - (v) In many practices, clerical and book-keeping errors will arise.
+- The current form of accountant's report appears at Appendix 5.
+The report confirms if the accountant has found it necessary to qualify the report.
+If so, the report must be delivered to the SRA see rule 32.1(b) and guidance note (i) to that rule. - Separate reports can be obtained for each principal in a partnership but most firms choose to obtain one report in the name of all the principals.
+In either case, the report must be delivered to the SRA if it is qualified see rule 32.1(b) and guidance note (i).
+For assistant solicitors, consultants and other employees, see rule 32, guidance notes (vii) and (viii). - (iii) An incorporated practice will obtain only one report, on behalf of the company and its directors, or on behalf of the LLP and its members - see rule 32.1.
+The report must be delivered to the SRA if it is qualified - see rule 32.1(b) and guidance note (i) to that rule. - (iv) Although it may be agreed that the accountant send any qualified reports direct to the SRA, the responsibility for delivery is that of the firm.
+The form of report requires the accountant to confirm that a copy of the report (whether qualified or unqualified) has been sent to the COFA on behalf of the firm to which it relates.
+The COFA should ensure that the report is seen by each of the managers of the firm. - (v) A reporting accountant is not required to report on trivial breaches due to clerical errors or mistakes in book-keeping, provided that they have been rectified on discovery and the accountant is satisfied that no client suffered any loss as a result.

+In many practices, clerical and book-keeping errors will arise.
 In the majority of cases these may be classified by the reporting accountant as trivial breaches.
 However, a "trivial breach" cannot be precisely defined.
-The amount involved, the nature of the breach, whether the breach is deliberate or accidental, how often the same breach has occurred, and the time outstanding before correction (especially the replacement of any shortage) are all factors which should be considered by the accountant before deciding whether a breach is trivial. - (vi) [deleted] - (vii) Accountants' reports should be sent to the Information Directorate. - (viii) For direct reporting by the accountant to the SRA in cases of concern, see rule 38 and note (i) to that rule.
+The amount involved, the nature of the breach, whether the breach is deliberate or accidental, how often the same breach has occurred, and the time outstanding before correction (especially the replacement of any shortage) are all factors which should be considered by the accountant before deciding whether a breach is trivial.

+(vi)(v) For direct reporting by the accountant to the SRA in cases of concern, see rule 35 and guidance note (i) to that rule.

-Rule 48 - Firms with two or more places of business
+Rule 44: Rule 41: Firms with two or more places of business

-If a firm has two or more offices:
+44.141.1 If a firm has two or more offices: